Research Academy Leipzig

 Summer Party of the Research Academy

 Barbecue and hangout, live music by KARMAgold and the European Championship!
-We are inviting all (young) scientists, doctoral students, postdocs, professors and friends to enjoy the sun, relax and have a great night at our summer party.
+We are inviting all (junior) scientists, doctoral students, postdocs, professors and friends to enjoy the sun, relax and have a great night at our summer party.
 Visit us at the garden of the Villa Tillmanns in the Wächterstraße 30!

 You are further invited to partake in our annual reception taking place at 4 pm next door, at the Sächsische Akademie der Wissenschaften to hear a lecture and discuss the topic ‘Effective doctoral supervision as a key to success’.
 The awardees of this year’s Excellent Doctoral Thesis Award will also be honoured at this occasion.
 There will be an option to provide childcare at the event, if we receive notice from you until 23 June 2016 to ral(at)uni-leipzig.de.